Table of Contents

 The most recent enhancement discarded many of the calls to “expensive” PowerShell cmdlets like Get-UnifiedGroup and replaced them with Microsoft Graph queries.
 I did this to increase performance of the script and enable it to run in some large tenants with over 20,000 groups (teams).
 I’m sure that the script will process more than that number, but I haven’t gone higher.
 In any case, if you need to process very large numbers of groups, you should probably use a different tool and maybe even split processing up across batches of groups (for instance, A-C, D-E, and so on).

 Because it’s much slower, I don’t develop the pure PowerShell version anymore.
-The latest version is 4.8.
-You can download it from GitHub.
+The last version that I worked on is 4.8.
+The pure PowerShell script lags both the performance and functionality of its Graph counterpart, but you can download it from GitHub.

 Teams Usage Report